aineethitari/unit4_project/README.md

 <style>
         body{background-color: #e2f5d7;}
 ```
-My client wants the website to have a common environmental theme, so I created a base template which will be applied on every other screens of the webpage.
-The base template comprise of a CSS style the sets the background of the website to be green as green is the color that represents the environment and sustainability.
-The html color code for this specific green is #e2f5d7.
+My client wants the website to have a common environmental theme, so I used my computation thinking skills to think of what it takes to have an environmental theme.
+I decomposed 'environmental theme' into two sections which are the color and some symbol that hints a meaning.
+Therefore I decided to set the background color to be universal among all pages of the website.
+Green would be the best color for an environmental and sustainability themr, so I used #e2f5d7.

+At first, I was going to duplicate it on all of the html files.
+Then I recognized the pattern and I want to follow the DRY programming paradigm, so I researched and use the base template to store the common HTML and CSS tags in every page.

 ```.html
     <a href="http://127.0.0.1:5000/">